PX4/PX4-user_guide/en/flight_controller/pixhawk-2.md

 ![Cube USB/SDCard Ports](../../assets/flight_controller/cube/cube_ports_usb_sdcard.jpg)

 ## Issues
-At time of writing (October 2017) the CAN1 and CAN2 silk screen on the Pixhawk 2.1 is flipped (CAN1 is CAN2 and vice versa).
+CAN1 and CAN2 silk screen on the Pixhawk 2.1 are flipped (CAN1 is CAN2 and vice versa).